joaopandolfi/ollama/README.md

 # agent-api ollama-provider

-The Ollama provider for the `agent-api`
+The Ollama provider for `agent-api`

 ---